fullstackreact/30-days-of-react/day-03/post.md

 So far, JSX code is pretty simple - we have one `<h1>` element and three custom `<Entry>` components inside a `<div>`.

-> Our `Journal` component wraps multiple `<Entry>` components and an `<h1>` element inside a single `<div>` to satisfy an important rule in React - all components are required to return a single root element.
+> Our `Journal` component wraps multiple components (and one element) with a `<div>` to satisfy one of the most important rules in React - all components must return one root element.

-> Difference between 'element' and 'component' is simple: React elements are JavaScript copies of `<div>`, `<h1>`, `<p>`, and other HTML elements we know and love.
+> To understand difference between elements and components: React **elements** are JavaScript copies of `<div>`, `<h1>`, `<p>`, and other HTML elements we know and love.
 Elements are readily available in JSX and don't need to be defined.
 On the other hand, components are manually created (or imported) pieces of UI.

 Finally, let's see how to pass string values to `<Entry>`, so every instance displays different text instead of the static text they have now.